-Photovoltaic energy is on the eve of another knockout in its struggle to eliminate all the toxic and cheap energy sources that are killing the planet.
+Photovoltaic energy is on the verge of another knockout in its fight to eliminate all the toxic and cheap energy sources that are killing the planet.

 "By 2023, solar will be cheaper than natural gas in virtually every part of the world," says Tom Heggarty, energy analyst.